Maha: 2 coaches of Indore-Daund special train derail at Lonavla; none hurt | Business

 Two coaches of the Indore-Daund special train derailed at Lonavla hill town station in Maharashtra's Pune district on Monday morning, but there was no report of any casualty, railway officials said.

+Train movement on the route was affected and the traffic was restored after about five hours, railway sources said.

+A few trains, including the Mumbai-Pune Deccan Express, were delayed due to the derailment in the morning, they said.

-One trolley (wheel set) each of the second and third coaches from the rear end of the train derailed at around 7.50 am while it was entering a platform at the Lonavla station, located about 80 km from Mumbai, they said.
+According to railway officials, one trolley (wheel set) each of the second and third coaches from the rear end of the train derailed at around 7.50 am while it was entering a platform at the Lonavla station, located about 80 km from Mumbai.

-''All the train passengers are safe.
+''All the train passengers were safe.
 No one was injured,'' Central Railway's chief public relations officer Shivaji Sutar said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)